 Internal IT Build vs. ICG Innovations

-When it comes to developing and implementing new technology and systems for your financial back office, a common question arises: Should we rely on our internal IT team, or explore external alternatives?
+When it comes to developing and implementing new technology and systems for your financial back office, a common question is: Should we rely on our internal IT team, or explore external alternatives?
 There are compelling arguments for both approaches, and understanding the pros and cons is crucial for making the right decision.

 The Pros of Working with Your Internal IT Team